Leng Tch'e: Biography

-On March 9, 2007, a new album, Marasmus, was released on Relapse Records.
-Some commentators noted that the album was closer to the deathcore sound.
+On March 9, 2007, the album Marasmus released on Relapse Records.
+Some commentators noted that the album sound closer to deathcore.

-On May 16, 2008, The band announced that Boris had decided to quit the band.
+On May 16, 2008, the band announced that Boris had quit the band.

 After 4 of the coolest and craziest years of my life, I've decided to quit my activities in Leng Tch'e.
 A difficult decision, considering the fact that I really loved the shows/touring and hanging out with these guys.
 However, I came to a point in my life where other things start to matter.
 I don't have the energy and commitment anymore that I used to have, so the time has come to part ways with Leng Tch'e.
 For me it feels like ending a long term relationship and I think it will feel really strange knowing they will go on without me.
 Nevertheless, I know this is a well considered decision and wish them all the best in the future.
 Leng Tch'e has made me who I am today.
 Thanks for that! - Boris.

-A successor was found in Serge Kasongo, formerly of Ackros with whom the band toured Canada in 2008 alongside Krisiun.
-Recording for the followup to Marasmus started in 2009 with a release planned for the spring of 2010 on new record label Season Of Mist.
+He was replaced with Serge Kasongo, formerly of Ackros, with whom the band toured Canada in 2008 alongside Krisiun.
+Recording for the followup to Marasmus started in 2009, with a release planned for the spring of 2010 on Season Of Mist.
 The album was named Hypomanic and mixed and mastered by Russ Russell (Napalm Death, Brujeria, Evile).

 The band toured with Origin and Psycroptic in early 2012 in support of Hypomanic.